A Beginner's Guide to MySQL Management Tools

 - Query execution and editing

-- Best For: Beginners who prefer a browser-based tool.
+- Best For: Beginners who prefer a simple, browser-based solution.

 2. MySQL Workbench